No limits to a mother’s love, a wrestler’s determination

 “And when I saw him, I was really proud of him, hopping to the center, hopping off.
 I was like, ‘OK, this little boy has that strength in him.’”

 It wasn’t easy for Judy to see her life played out in the film.
 It details what she calls her “mistakes,” including a fraught relationship with her ex-husband.
-She still beats herself up over some of the choices she made, even though she is the first person in her family to get a college degree — she earned a bachelor’s degree in communication with a minor in English literature from ASU, a master’s degree in higher and postsecondary education, as well as a doctorate in educational leadership from Northern Arizona University — and all five of her children are college graduates.
+She still beats herself up over some of the choices she made, even though she is the first person in her family to get a college degree — she earned a bachelor’s degree in communication with a minor in English literature from ASU, as well as a master’s degree in higher and postsecondary education and a doctorate in educational leadership from Northern Arizona University — and all five of her children are college graduates.

 “I’m struggling to give myself that bit of grace,” she said.